 The central flyway, a bird migration route, runs though Padre Island.
 So migrating birds, mainly Sandhill cranes, snow geese and redhead ducks, find a protected winter home.
 And 380 other bird species continue further south.

 Located at the end of Park Road 22, south of Corpus Christi.
 Open 24-hours a day and 365 days year.
+It is a $10 day use fee to enter.
 The Malaquite Visitor Center is open from 9 a.m. to 5 p.m. everyday.
 Camping is available.

 Waco Mammoth National Monument